Astral1119/sheets-wiki/src/pages/taming-spreadsheet-data-structure-for-success.md

   - tutorial
 short: "Taming Spreadsheet Data: Structure for Success"
 ---
 New spreadsheet users often struggle with data organization.
 We encounter data in various formats daily, but understanding its underlying structure is key.
-Poor data structuring creates headaches later when simple tasks like analysis or filtering become cumbersome.
+Poor data structure creates headaches later when simple tasks like analysis or filtering become cumbersome.
 By prioritizing a well-organized structure, even if it appears less visually appealing initially, you'll save time and frustration in the long run.

 Proper data structure leads to better data ingestion, smoother experience, and easier usability.